Over-Luminous Type Ia Supernovae and Standard Candle Cosmology: Discussion

-However, this analysis introduces a novel discrepancy: the significant divergence between $H_0$ values obtained from over-luminous SNe\,Ia and those derived from regular SNe\,Ia.
-This raises fundamental questions regarding the intrinsic standardization of SNe\,Ia luminosities, particularly in light of the inclusion of over-luminous events.
-The application of over-luminous SNe\,Ia as distance indicators may lead to systematic underestimation of cosmological distances, contributing to their exclusion from standard candle applications.
+This analysis highlights a novel discrepancy: the noticeable divergence in maximized $H_0$ values obtained from over-luminous SNe\,Ia and those derived from standard SNe\,Ia.
+This raises fundamental questions regarding the intrinsic standardization of SNe\,Ia luminosities, particularly considering the inclusion of over-luminous events.
+The unavailability of standardization techniques in the over-luminous cases presents a problem as the techniques cannot be yet generalized to all SNe\,Ia.
+It is necessary to understand the theoretical underpinnings of the Phillips relation and extend it to over-luminous cases.
+The application of over-luminous SNe\,Ia as distance indicators may lead to a systematic underestimation of cosmological distances, contributing to their exclusion from standard candle applications.
 Furthermore, over-luminous SNe\,Ia exhibit substantial variability in peak luminosity, spectral characteristics, and light curve morphology.
-The potential existence of super-Chandrasekhar mass WD progenitors necessitates a rigorous reevaluation of standardization methodologies for over-luminous SNe\,Ia, analogous to those applied to standard events.
+The potential existence of super-Chandrasekhar mass WD progenitors necessitates a rigorous re-evaluation of standardization methodologies for over-luminous SNe\,Ia, analogous to those applied to standard events.
 A comprehensive theoretical understanding of the explosion mechanisms associated with super-Chandrasekhar mass WDs, as suggested in \cite{2013PhRvL.110g1102D}, may facilitate the development of over-luminous SNe\,Ia as a distinct class of standardizable candles.
-A primary limitation of this study is the restricted sample size, constrained by the lack of available data.
-Future investigations employing an expanded catalog of over-luminous SNe\,Ia have the potential to refine the $H_0$ estimate and contribute substantively to the resolution of the Hubble tension.
+A few attempts have been made to explain the WD to SN\,Ia mechanism in the single degenerate (WD accreting matter from a second star) case in \cite{2009ApJ...702..686C, 2012ApJ...744...69H}.
+A primary limitation of this study is the small sample size, which was constrained by the lack of available data.
+Future investigations employing an expanded catalog of over-luminous SNe\,Ia have the potential to refine the $H_0$ estimate and contribute substantially to the resolution of Hubble tension.